 Then it’s time to wait and let the dye develop.
 Follow the instructions per the kit you’re using to see how long you need to leave it on your lashes.

-Remove the dye with a clean tissue.
-This part can get quite messy, so just take it slow and use a clean tissue for every time you wipe away the product.
+This part can get a little messy, so make sure you take your time and have plenty of clean tissues to help remove the dye.
+Use a clean tissue each time you wipe away the product.

 Eyelash dye is essential a semi-permanent form of mascara which stays smudge-free and perfect for a few weeks at a time.